How grammar and punctuation became subtle social signals

 Language and class

 One of the most striking findings about language comes from research into early childhood word exposure.
-Studies have suggested that by age 3, children from wealthier families may hear millions more words than children from low-income families, which can significantly affect language development.
+Studies have suggested that by age 3, children from wealthier families may hear significantly more words than children from low-income families—a gap that researchers believe can meaningfully affect language development, though the precise size of that gap remains debated in the literature.

 Think about that for a second.
 By the time a child even hits preschool, their exposure can already shape how fluent, confident, and articulate they sound.